Kingfishers

 Welcome back Kingfishers!
 We have an exciting Spring term ahead.
 We will be going on a faith tour to deepen our understanding of different beliefs, and we are looking forward to taking part in the Sing On concert later in the term.

-In Science, we will be learning all about plants, exploring how they grow and what they need to survive.
-Our Geography topic is Antarctica, where we will discover what makes this continent so unique.
+In Science, we will be learning all about animals including humans.
+Our Geography unit is Antarctica, where we will discover what makes this continent so unique.
 In History, we will be travelling back in time to learn about the Anglo-Saxons and their impact on Britain.

 We can’t wait to get started on another busy and enjoyable term of learning together!